If you're looking for Mexican food — good, authentic Mexican food — south Tucson is a great place to find it.

 Asadero y Taqueria Sonora is, well, a taqueria, while El Merendero is a full-service restaurant.

 El Merendero offers a large menu with even larger portions, plus Sonoran-style cocktails and beer.
 It’s hard to go wrong when choosing El Merendero for dinner (or lunch or breakfast).

 For more information, visit the El Merendero Facebook Page.

-Guillermo’s serves classic Mexican dishes, but one of the most popular items is the topopo salads, which are salads served in a giant, crispy corn tortilla coated in refried beans and served with lettuce, peas, carrots, tomatoes, cheese, and your choice of meat.
+Guillermo’s serves classic Mexican dishes, but one of the most popular items are the topopo salads, which are salads served in a giant, crispy corn tortilla coated in refried beans and served with lettuce, peas, carrots, tomatoes, cheese, and your choice of meat.
 The gorditas and jalapeno cheese crisps are also notable.

 If you live closer to midtown Tucson, you may have passed by Guillermo’s sister restaurant, Cinco De Mayo Mexican Restaurant & Seafood, on Fort Lowell and Dodge.
 Both restaurants offer the same menu.

 For more information, visit the Guillermo’s Double L Facebook Page.

 425 W. Irvington Rd.